 In order for HIV to go from one person to another, two things need to come into contact with each other:

-an opening in the skin, like a bleeding cut or a puncture wound
+an unusual opening in the skin, like a cut or a puncture wound

 a mucous membrane, like the vagina or anus

-These body fluids can potentially contain an infectious amount of HIV:
+These body fluids potentially contain infectious amounts of HIV:

 This means you can potentially get HIV through: